 The slide into ambivalence has been a slow process.
 The film office closed in 2005.
 The tax incentives began in 2008.
 They were capped (or perhaps we should say “crippled”) in 2009, with an annual state limit of $500,000.
 Then they added a $500 fee just to apply for the incentives.
 Film Wisconsin added a per-project cap of just $100,000.
-Medium-sized projects (under $500,000 or so total budget) had the hurdle set too high.
+Small-sized projects (under $500,000 or so total budget) had the hurdle set too high.
 And large-scale multimillion dollar productions saw too little return after the cap.
-Film Wisconsin drifted from its original aim of being an advocate for local production, to being a sales funnel for the few projects that still wandered in the front door.
-Now, we’re left with an industry full of employees, offices filled with equipment, and we’re forcing the exodus of talented film and video makers to other states.
+Film Wisconsin drifted from its original aim of being an advocate for local production, to being a private sales funnel for the few projects that still wandered in the front door.
+Now, we’re left with an industry of unemployed employees, quiet offices filled with equipment, and the exodus of talented film and video makers to other states.

 Film tax incentives made sense, and they still do.
 The kerfuffle over accounting in 2009 muddied the waters, and shows that Wisconsinites want a clear picture of what they’re buying for their money.
 I think that’s only fair, but it’s something that’s only going to happen when lawmakers do what they obviously should have done in the first place: build a plan that makes sense, with simple administration, transparent accounting, and feedback from people in the film and video industry inside and outside Wisconsin.